Working from home is a goal for an increasing number of people

 The work may be a service business, like consulting or coding.
 The work may also be a manufacturing type of business.
 The manufacturing can be done at home like baking, carpentry, or sewing.

 Some people invent products which they pay someone else to manufacture marketing those products from their home.
-And, others sell products which others have designed and manufactured (like Avon or Mary Kay cosmetics).
+And, others sell products that others have designed and manufactured (like Avon or Mary Kay cosmetics).

 Your goal may be simply to avoid dependence on a single employer, or you may be looking to supplement the income you receive from your job.
 By 2028, half of us in the USA will be "freelancers," according to an NPR/Marist poll.
 This may also be called "contracting, "location independent," "remote work," or "gigs."